JECartwright/statControl/README.md

 # Stat Control
 This app is a Counter-Strike: Global Offensive Stat Tracker.
 To use this app make sure your steam profile is set to public otherwise the API will not be able to get your game data.
-When you login for the first time you'll be prompted with the option to not store your Counter-Strike: Global Offensive in our Database, the only data that will be stored is your SteamID, and your game data for Counter-Strike: Global Offensive.
+When you login for the first time you'll be prompted with the option to not store your Counter-Strike: Global Offensive in our Database, the only data that will be stored is your SteamID, and your game data for Counter-Strike: Global Offensive; this is needed for a feature to see an in-depth history of your weapon data over a time period.

 # How To Use?
 To first use this application you will need to have your SteamID64; you can get this from your steam URL.